davids598/symfit-kernel/run/README.md

 ## 2. Launching the Docker Environment

-To start a container with the built image and the required volume mappings, use the `launch.sh` script:
+To start a container with the built image and the required volume mappings, use the `launch.sh` script from this directory:

 ```sh
 ./launch.sh
 ```

-This script mounts the current directory and the challenge source directory into the container and opens an interactive shell.
+This script mounts the main directory and the challenge source directory into the container, installs some programs, and opens an interactive shell.

 ---